Libensemble/libensemble/docs/running_libE.rst

 Running libEnsemble
 ===================

-libEnsemble runs using a one-Manager/many-Worker paradigm.
+libEnsemble runs with one and many workers.
 How these processes communicate is determined by the launch-method and ``comms`` option.
 The three options are ``mpi``, ``local``, ``tcp``.
 The default is ``mpi``.